Top 10 Dementia Wandering Products 2021

 8) Detect Falls and Wandering Anywhere

 We've proposed a number of different wandering solutions, but they all rely on a certain mat being stepped on, or a certain doorway being walked through.
-For areas with multiple access points or routes of entry, the PIR Transmitter and Pager Kit is a much better solution, as it uses passive infrared technology to monitor a larger space for movement.
+For areas with multiple access points or routes of entry, the Alerta Detect Motion Sensor with Wireless Receiver is a much better solution, as it uses passive infrared technology to monitor a larger space for movement.
 This is also an ideal solution if you'd like to eliminate sensor mats, as they can pose a tripping hazard in certain environments.

 You can even use this motion sensor by placing it under a bed facing out towards the direction that a dementia sufferer may wander.
 As soon as the duvet cover is flipped off the bed or the legs are positioned to exit the bed, the motion sensor will alert so that you can react immediately.
-If you're looking for a truly comprehensive solution, up to eight sensors can be added to this system, making it ideal as an anti-wandering and home security solution alike.
+If you're looking for a truly comprehensive solution, this system can be used in conjunction with Alerta's range of wireless bed, chair and floor sensor mats to provide an advanced approach to wandering prevention.

 9) Be Alerted When a Door or Window is Opened